boffyd/AzureMLOptimisation/README.md

 ## Pipeline comparison
 **Compare the two models and their performance.
 What are the differences in accuracy?
 In architecture?
 If there was a difference, why do you think there was one?**
-They Hyperdrive using Logistic Regression scored 0.908 accuracy They AutoML Classification scored best score was XGBoostClassifier, scoring 0.9132 accuracy.
+They Hyperdrive using Logistic Regression scored 0.908 accuracy They AutoML Classification scored best score was LightGBM classifier with an accuracy of 0.91142.

 Some of the architectural differences in this case was that cross fold validation was used in AutoML vs Test Train only, which can increase the model learning.
 Additionally, logistic regression isn't typically one of the highest performing model types.
 Having a substantial amount of high performing classification engines particauraly XGBoost and other ensemble techniques will typically work better than a weak learner such as logistic classification.